205 W 5th Ave

 People who have risk factors for these diseases and barriers to testing in a full-service clinic can get free testing at KCPHD.
 Rapid hepatitis C testing is now available!
 Just a drop of blood from the finger can produce results in about 30 minutes.
 The HIV test requires getting a tube of blood from a vein.
 When a person tests positive for these infections, KCPHD staff help find an affordable, health care provider and other resources to successfully treat or manage these conditions.

 HIV and hepatitis C can be spread by sharing injection equipment.
-To reduce spread of these diseases, the Never Share syringe exchange is open every Thursday from 12:30 p.m. to 3:00 p.m. at the United Methodist Church at the corner of 3rd and Ruby in Ellensburg, and every Wednesday from 2:00 to 4:00 pm (by appointment only) in Cle Elum, behind the Medic One Office at 505 Power Street.
+To reduce spread of these diseases, the Never Share Syringe Exchange is open every Thursday from 12:30 p.m. to 3:00 p.m. at the United Methodist Church at the corner of 3rd and Ruby in Ellensburg, and every Wednesday from 2:00 to 4:00 pm (by appointment only) in Cle Elum, behind the Medic One Office at 505 Power Street.
 To schedule an appointment in Cle Elum, please call the front desk or Harm Reduction Specialist.

 Kittitas County has a total area of 2,333 square miles.
 The highest point in the county is Mount Daniel at 7,959 feet above sea level.